-The \PZ boson mass has been measured with the exceptional precision of 22 parts per million ($\mz = 91\,188.0 \pm 2.0$\MeV)~\cite{PDG2024} by the experiments operating at the CERN LEP collider, through measurements of resonant \PZ boson production in precise beam energy scans~\cite{ALEPH:2005ab}.
-The \mw measurement at LEP was based on the direct reconstruction of pair-produced \PW bosons, which has a production rate in electron-positron collisions several orders of magnitude lower than that of \PZ boson production.
+Following the observations of the \PW and \PZ bosons at the CERN $\mathrm{S}\Pp\Pap\mathrm{S}$ collider~\cite{UA1:1983crd,UA2:1983tsx,UA1:1983398, Bagnaia:146503}, \mz was measured with the exceptional precision of 22 parts per million ($\mz = 91\,188.0 \pm 2.0$\MeV~\cite{PDG2024}), predominantly by the experiments operating at the CERN LEP collider through measurements of resonant \PZ boson production in precise beam energy scans~\cite{ALEPH:2005ab}.
+The \mw measurement at LEP~\cite{ALEPH:2013dgf} was based on the direct reconstruction of pair-produced \PW bosons, whose production rate in electron-positron collisions is several orders of magnitude lower than the \PZ boson production rate.
 Consequently, the uncertainty in the \mw measurement was an order of magnitude larger than that of \mz.
-Subsequent measurements performed at the Fermilab Tevatron~\cite{D0:2013jba} and the LHC~\cite{ATLAS:2017rzl, LHCb:2021bjt,ATLAS:2024erm} contributed to the current experimental average of $\mw = 80\,369.2 \pm 13.3$\MeV~\cite{PDG2024}.
-The value of \mw derived from the predicted relationships of EW parameters in the SM and independently measured observables, known as a global EW fit, $\mw = 80\,353 \pm 6$\MeV~\cite{PDG2024}, is significantly more precise.
-As such, improving the direct measurement of \mw provides an important test of the SM and enhances the sensitivity to BSM physics.
-Furthermore, the experimental combination does not include the most precise single measurement, performed by the CDF Collaboration, $\mw = 80\,433.5 \pm 9.4$\MeV~\cite{CDF:2022hxs}.
+Subsequent measurements performed at the Fermilab Tevatron~\cite{D0:2012kms} and the LHC~\cite{ATLAS:2017rzl, LHCb:2021bjt,ATLAS:2024erm} contributed to the current experimental average of $\mw = 80\,369.2 \pm 13.3$\MeV~\cite{Amoroso:2023pey,PDG2024}.
+The value of \mw derived from the predicted relationships of EW parameters in the SM and independently measured observables, known as a global EW fit, $\mw = 80\,353 \pm 6$\MeV~\cite{PDG2024,Haller:2018nnx,PhysRevD106033003}, is significantly more precise.
+As such, improving the direct measurement of \mw tests the SM and enhances sensitivity to new physics.
+The experimental combination does not include the most precise single measurement, performed by the CDF Collaboration, $\mw = 80\,433.5 \pm 9.4$\MeV~\cite{CDF:2022hxs}.
 The strong disagreement between this value and both the SM expectation and the other measurements~\cite{Amoroso:2023pey} represents a major puzzle in the field of particle physics.
 An independent high-precision \mw measurement is, therefore, of the utmost importance.
-In this paper we report the results of the first \PW boson mass determination by the CMS Collaboration, based on a sample of proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy of 13\TeV.
-Our measurement is based on the analysis of more than 100~million reconstructed \PW boson decays, an event sample that is an order of magnitude larger than those used for the previous \mw measurements.
-Together with an accurate determination of the experimental effects, this large dataset allows us to significantly reduce the theoretical and experimental uncertainties in our measurement.
+In this paper we report the results of the first \PW boson mass determination by the CMS Collaboration.
+Our measurement is based on the analysis of more than 100~million reconstructed \PW boson decays selected from a sample of proton-proton ($\Pp\Pp$) collisions --- one of the largest samples used for measuring \mw.
+Together with an accurate determination of the experimental effects, this large dataset allows us to markedly reduce the theoretical and experimental uncertainties in our measurement.
 This result constitutes a substantial step towards resolving the \PW boson mass puzzle.